NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 # Version Update:

+3.0.2 Added the alternative idea to update the traffic: to enlarge the limitation of the traffic rather than clear the used traffic.
+Function name: <strong>AddTraffic</strong>

+3.0.0 Configuration rearranged. <strong>Do not support</strong> old version anymore.
+Module name changed to <strong>SSAdmin</strong>.
+      - The ability to reset traffic when the invoice get paid and the service get renewed.
+Execute <strong>RstTraffic</strong> in <strong>SSAdmin_Renew</strong> to make it happen (default)

 2.0.2 Integrated with <strong>QR code generator</strong>. *You must configure the module manually.*

 2.0.1 A Shadowsocks link generator.